nodeshift/nodejs-reference-architecture/docs/development/code-coverage.md

 ## Coverage percentage thresholds

-If adding coverage to a project that is older that might not have any coverage yet, a good percentage threshold is about 30%.

 For those projects that are new, and just starting out, a good percentage threshold is about 70%.
+This is because with new projects, it is easier to add tests while creating the application.

+If adding coverage to a project that is older that might not have any coverage yet, it might be a little harder since adding tests to an older project with technical debt can be a challenge, especially for someone new coming into the project.
+In this case a good percentage threshold is about 30% for the best return on investment.

 ## OpenSource Projects